openstack-archive/fuel-plugin-opendaylight/README.md

 -------------

 It is possible to modify process of building plugin by setting environment variables.
 Look into [pre_build_hook file](pre_build_hook) for more details.
+For example include 2 versions of opendaylight controller in plugin:

+        ODL_VERSIONS="5.1.0.1 5.0.0.1" fpb --build fuel-plugin-opendaylight/

 Testing